ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 VeriStand 2009 did not support the VeriStand Engine on VxWorks operating systems.
 Starting with VeriStand 2010, if you want to support VxWorks targets such as Compact RIO, you must compile the engine library for VxWorks.
 PharLap and Windows engines do not require additional compilation.

 The engine runs after the custom device deployed to the execution host.
 You can usually add initialization, steady-state, and shutdown code to the engine template.
-There aren’t any hard boundaries on what code you can put into the engine, only on what code you should put in the engine.
+There aren't any hard boundaries on what code you can put into the engine, but each additional code that is added can increase the size of the engine, and the time required to deploy your system.

 Each of the five prebuilt custom devices has a different engine VI.
 Each engine VI executes at a different time with respect to other VeriStand components.
 The timing requirements of a custom device, and thus the type of device selected, are functions of when the device needs to execute with respect to other VeriStand Engine components.